HR Trends You Need To Know About in 202013th Jan 2020

 We can help

-We’ve outlined just a few of the key HR trends that we see being increasingly important in 2020, however there is also the more technical aspects to HR that you should be getting ready for; on the 6th April the Good Work plan, Tax on termination payments and Extension to IR35 to the private sector will all come into force.
+We’ve outlined just a few of the key HR trends that we see being increasingly important in 2020, however there is also the more technical aspects to HR that you should be getting ready for; on the 6th April the Good Work plan, Tax on termination payments and Extension to IR35 to the private sector will all come into force (now delayed due Coronavirus until 2021).
 If you feel you would benefit from HR support to get your business ready for April then please do get in touch.
 We’re here to help navigate the latest HR trends and make a difference to your business.